zyxrhythm/zyxw/README.txt

 - The css used on the pages are on the /css/ directory - feel free to theme the pages as you see fit.

-- For google analytics of your own and google ads (if you manage to get your site approved) you can put the snippet from google on /zyx/analyticsandads.js
+- For google analytics you can put the snippet from google on /zyx/ganalytics.txt

 - Extra info on the About page can be edited on /zyx/moreinfo.txt